plentymarkets/docs-raw/plentyInterface/Order.md

 </pre>

-Get an order item date by an order item ID and an order date type ID.
+Get an order item date by an order item and an order date type.

 ##### <strong>Parameters</strong>